Boosting Audio-visual Zero-shot Learning with Large Language Models: Knowledge-augmented audio-visual learning

+Following this, we encode both the base and LLM generated descriptions utilizing the CLIP text encoder, deriving the knowledge representation $t$.
+Note that the basic description and three types of generated descriptions are separately fed into CLIP, after which we average the obtained features to get $t$.
+Thus, the composition of the data set $S$ and $U$ becomes $S=\{(a^s_i, v^s_i, t^s_i, y^s_i)\}_{i=1}^{N}$ and $U={(a^u_i, v^u_i, t^u_i, y^u_i)}_{i=1}^{M}$ respectively.
+This enhancement allows for more informative and detailed knowledge representation, enabling the model to better understand and discriminate between different event classes.

-\textbf{Knowledge-aware distribution alignment.} Instead of using separate visual (audio) and text feature spaces for classification~\cite{AVCA,HyperbolicAV}, we map audio-visual features and knowledge representations into a common space and then classify them.
-To achieve this, we first extract multi-modal features, denoted as $\theta_a$ and $\theta_v$, using encoder blocks $A_{enc}$ and $V_{enc}$, a cross-attention module $F_c$, and projectors $A_{proj}$ and $V_{proj}$, respectively.
-Subsequently, we utilize two distinct embedding layers, namely $E_{av}$ and $E_{t}$, to map the concatenated multi-modal features $\theta_{av}$ and knowledge representations $t$ into the common space.:
+\textbf{Utilizing tailored prompts.} Instead of using separate visual (audio) and text feature spaces for classification~\cite{AVCA,HyperbolicAV}, we map audio-visual features and knowledge representations into a common space and then classify them.
+To achieve this, we first extract uni-modal features, denoted as $\theta_a$ and $\theta_v$, using encoder blocks $\mathbf{A}_{enc}$ and $\mathbf{V}_{enc}$, a cross-attention module $\mathbf{F}_c$, and projectors $\mathbf{A}_{proj}$ and $\mathbf{V}_{proj}$, respectively.
+Subsequently, we employ the embedding layer, denoted as $\mathbf{E}_{av}$, to map the concatenated multi-modal feature into the textual space, thereby acquiring the multi-modal feature $\rho_{av}$.

-To facilitate the learning of a distribution-aligned common space for audio-visual and knowledge feature representations, we employ the minimization of the 2-Wasserstein distance~\cite{olkin1982distance} between their respective latent multivariate Gaussian distributions.
-The formulation of this distance is defined as follows:

-where $||\cdot||_2^2$ represents the squared Euclidean distance.
-However, it should be noted that the calculation of the above distance function involves square roots of matrices, which can be computationally expensive and make the optimization process challenging.
-To address this, we employ an approximation function~\cite{berthelot2017began,he2018wasserstein}: